-49. Goods brought into a free port zone.
+53. Goods brought into a free port zone.

-- (1) All goods entering a free port zone shall- - (a) be free from import duties and taxes; - (b) be considered to be outside the customs territory of Uganda; and - (c) not be subject to the usual customs control. - (2) All goods exported from a free port zone shall qualify for exemption from payment of import duties and taxes or internal taxes applicable on exportation.
+- (1) All goods entering a free port zone shall- - (a) be free from import duties and taxes; - (b) be considered to be outside the customs territory of Uganda; and - (c) not be subject to the usual customs control. - (2) All goods exported from a free port zone shall qualify for exemption from payment of import duties and taxes or internal taxes applicable on exportation. - (3) Goods which constitute a hazard or which are likely to adversely affect other goods or which require installations shall only be admitted to a free port zone specially designed to receive them.

-50. Activities not to be conducted in free port zones.
+54. Activities not to be conducted in free port zones.